Freehold Properties

 Stamp Duty

-This depends on the purchase price of the property.
+If you are buying a property, you may be required to pay stamp duty.
+This depends on the purchase price of the property and individual circumstances.
 Click below to calculate how much tax you would have to pay.

 Here are some frequently asked questions